Counting quadrant walks via Tutte's invariant method

 \subsection{Decoupling functions}

-We now return to the identity~\eqref{decouple-gessel}, which we first formalize into an apparently more demanding condition. \begin{Definition} A quadrant model is \emm decoupled, if there exist rational functions $F(x) \in \qs(x,t)$ and $G(y)\in \qs(y,t)$ such that $xy=F(x)+G(y)$ as soon as $K(x,y)=0$.
-Equivalently, the numerator of $F(x)+G(y)-xy$, written as an irreducible fraction, contains a factor $K(x,y)$.
+We now return to the identity~\eqref{decouple-gessel}, which we first formalize into an apparently more demanding condition. \begin{Definition} A quadrant model is \emm decoupled, if there exist rational functions $F(x) \in \qs(x,t)$ and $G(y)\in \qs(y,t)$ such that $xy\equiv F(x)+G(y)$.
 The functions $F(x)$ and $G(y)$ are said to form a \emm decoupling pair, for the model. \end{Definition}

 Again, this is equivalent to a statement involving a single function $G(y)$, as used in the previous section (see~\eqref{decouple-gessel}).